Cohomology of rook-Brauer algebras and their subalgebras: Cohomology of rook-Brauer algebras and Motzkin algebras

+\begin{lem} Let $p\in P_i$ be a right link state of a rook-Brauer $n$-diagram.
+Let $\alpha$ be the number of isolated vertices in $p$ and let $\beta$ be the number of non-propagating edges in $p$.
+Then, for any $y\in J_p$, we have $yd_p=\varepsilon^{\alpha+\beta}y$. \end{lem} \begin{proof} We will check the following equivalent statement: the double diagram $y\ast d_p$ has all the vertex pairings and isolated vertices of $y$ with no loops and precisely $\alpha+\beta$ contractible components in the middle column.

+Any non-propagating edge or isolated vertex in the left-hand column of $y$ appears in the left-hand column of $y\ast d_p$.

+Suppose $y$ has a propagating edge from $i$ to $\ol{j}$.
+Therefore the double diagram $y\ast d_p$ has an edge from $i$ to $j^{\prime}$.
+A propagating edge in $y$ leads to a defect in its right link state at $\ol{j}$.
+Since $y\in J_p$, its right link state is obtained from $p$ by a sequence of splices and deletions.
+Therefore $p$ must have a defect at $\ol{j}$.
+By definition of $d_p$, there is an edge from $j^{\prime}$ to $\ol{j}$ in the double diagram $y\ast d_p$.
+In other words $i$ and $\ol{j}$ are connected in the double diagram as required.

+Suppose $y$ has isolated vertices in the right-hand column.
+There are precisely $\alpha$ of these that are isolated in $p$, giving a factor of $\varepsilon^{\alpha}$ in the product.
+Any other isolated vertex in the right-hand column of $y$ is the result of a deletion of a defect in its right link state.
+By definition of $d_p$, there is an edge joining such an isolated vertex to the right-hand column in the double diagram.
+This leads to the vertex being isolated in the product without generating any extra factors of $\varepsilon$.

-There are precisely $\alpha$ non-propagating edges that appear in both the right-hand column of $y$ and the right link state $p$.
-For each of these there is a corresponding non-propagating edge in the left-hand column of $d_p$ by construction.
-These form $\alpha$ loops in the middle column of $y\ast d_p$.
-Any other non-propagating edge in the right-hand column of $y$, say between the vertices $\ol{a}$ and $\ol{b}$, is the result of splicing two defects together.
-Since there were defects at $\ol{a}$ and $\ol{b}$ in the right link state $p$, there are propagating edges from $a^{\prime}$ to $\ol{a}$ and from $b^{\prime}$ to $\ol{b}$ in the double diagram $y\ast d_p$.
-Combining these with the non-propagating edge from $a^{\prime}$ to $b^{\prime}$ in the left-hand part of the double diagram $y\ast d_p$ formed by the splice, we see that $\ol{a}$ and $\ol{b}$ are connected in $y\ast d_p$.
+Suppose $y$ has a non-propagating edge in its right-hand column.
+There are precisely $\beta$ of these that appear in $p$, giving a factor of $\varepsilon^{\beta}$ in the product.
+Any other non-propagating edge in the right-hand column of $y$ is the result of a splice in its right link state.
+By definition of $d_p$, there are edges joining the two vertices to the right-hand column in the double diagram.
+This leads to the non-propagating edge existing in the right-hand column of the product.

-There are precisely $\beta$ vertices that are isolated in both the the right-hand column of the diagram $y$ and the right link state $p$.
-Any other isolated vertex, say at $\ol{a}$ in $y$ is the result of deleting a defect.
-Since there was a defect, there is an edge from $a^{\prime}$ to $\ol{a}$ in the double diagram, so we do not have any more isolated vertices in the middle column of $y\ast d_p$.

-Any non-propagating edges or isolated vertices in the left-hand column of $y$ are also present in the left-hand column of the double diagram $y\ast d_p$.
+Finally, in order to form a loop, we would need non-propagating edges in the left-hand column of $d_p$ but, by definition, there are none.

-Finally, if there is a propagating edge from $a$ to $\ol{b}$ in $y$ then there is a propagating edge from $a$ to $b^{\prime}$ in the double diagram $y\ast d_p$.
-Since this propagating edge would lead to a defect in the right link state of $y$, there is a propagating edge from $b^{\prime}$ to $\ol{b}$ in $y\ast d_p$ by the construction of $d_p$.